bryanlimy/V1T/README.md

   ```bash
   sh setup.sh
   ```
-- Alternative, you can install PyTorch 2.0 and all the relevant packages with:
+- Alternatively, you can install PyTorch 2.0 and all the relevant packages with:
   ```bash
   # install PyTorch
   conda install -c pytorch pytorch=2.0 torchvision torchaudio -y